Finally – everything I know about painting cabinets, condensed into one place. And it all applies to painting furniture too!

-Do yourself a favor and clean every inch of your cabinets or furniture with Krud Kutter first.
-Simply spray on lightly and wipe off with a clean damp cloth or paper towel, being sure to get in all the crevices of the cabinet doors.
+Do yourself a favor and clean every inch of your cabinet surfaces or furniture with Krud Kutter first.
+Simply spray on lightly and wipe off with a clean damp cloth or paper towel, being sure to get in all the crevices of the cabinet doors and drawer fronts.

 This is especially important in kitchens near the stove and sink.

 Once your cabinets are clean, you can paint the front of the cabinet doors.
 Use a roller for large areas, and a brush for smaller detailed spots like raised door frames.